University of Technology Sydney

 Assessment Task 1 Part D Presentation Boards

 Presentation boards should be designed and visually appealing.
 2 x A3 boards are required.
 You will need to communicate your design intent through renderings and/or photographs of your final design (photographs of your final model can be re-touched using photoshop).
 All images should be annotated.
-Print out and pin-up hard copies during face-to-face studio.
-Online classes to have a PDF of presentation ready to share during studio.
-Everyone to submit a softcopy onto Canvas before midnight October 18.
+Print out and bring hard copies to studio ready for pin-up.
+Submit a softcopy onto Canvas before midnight October 16.
 Maximum file size 10Mb.
 DUE week 10.

 Assessment Task 1 Part E Verbal Presentation